isudnop/sheapgamer-rss-fetcher/README.md

 3.  **Number of Posts to Fetch (Max 25):** Specify how many of the latest posts to retrieve from the RSS feed during each fetch operation.

 4.  **Gemini API Key:** **Crucial for AI features\!** Enter your Gemini API Key here.
-You can obtain this key from [Google AI Studio](https://aistudio.google.com/ or similar Google Cloud Platform credentials).
+You can obtain this key from [Google AI Studio](https://aistudio.google.com/)  or similar Google Cloud Platform credentials.
 This key enables the automatic slug/tag generation and intelligent title correction features.
 Without it, the plugin will use fallback logic for slugs and tags.

 5.  **Save Changes:** Click the "Save Changes" button to apply your settings.